geekysrm/hasura-twitter-bot/README.md

 # Building a Twitter Bot on Hasura

-In this tutorial, we will create a **Twitter Bot** deployed on Hasura, which will do the following 3 tasks for a particular keyword which appears in someone's tweet:
+In this tutorial, we will create a **Twitter Bot** deployed on Hasura, which will do the following 3 tasks for a particular keyword(s) which appears in someone's tweet:

 * Favorite the tweet
 * Retweet the tweet
 * Follow the user who tweeted about that keyword

+Full code for this tutorial can be found [here](https://github.com/geekysrm/hasura-twitter-bot/)

 ## Pre-requisites for the tutorial